Extract PEXA Settlement Statements to Excel

 Financial DocumentsSettlement StatementsAustraliaReal EstatePEXAStatements of AdjustmentsExcelConveyancing

-To extract PEXA settlement statement to Excel, build the spreadsheet as one row per source fund, destination fund, fee, withholding, or adjustment line.
+To extract a PEXA settlement statement into Excel, build the spreadsheet as one row per source fund, destination fund, fee, withholding, or adjustment line.
 At minimum, capture the matter reference, property, settlement date, party side, line category, authority or payee, description, period covered, debit or credit amount, source file, page number, and a review flag.

 That structure matters because a completed Australian settlement file is not one simple total.
 A PEXA workspace output can include source funds, destination funds, revenue office and land registry payments, mortgage discharge or redemption figures, agent commission, conveyancer fees, PEXA fees, Foreign Resident Capital Gains Withholding (FRCGW), and a separate statement of adjustments for rates, water, strata or owners corporation levies, land tax, rent, and other periodic amounts adjusted to the settlement date.